October 1, 2021

 Make sure your strategic marketing team coordinates with your production and delivery departments, that the team is aware of new developments, products or strategies, and that the entire company is aligned towards the same goal: growing.

 The best sales techniques will be as good as useless if your marketing doesn't deliver the leads.
 A successful marketing program makes potential customers want to come to you for value and expertise, and tracking engagement helps you measure the success of your campaigns.

-Once their imagination has been engaged and they come seeking solutions to their problems, its up to your sales department to reel them all in.
+Once their imagination has been engaged they’ll come seeking solutions to their problems, and it's up to your sales department to reel them all in.

-Instead, you offer articles and information of value to attract, engage and persuade the customer that they want to come to you.
+Instead, you base effective marketing strategies on articles and information of value to attract, engage and persuade the customer that they want to come to you.